 RIDING

-The Sacred Valley Ride includes 6 days riding, with a short familiarisation on the first day and between 4 to 6 hours in the saddle on the subsequent days.
+The Sacred Valley Ride includes 6 days riding, with between 4 to 6 hours in the saddle each riding day.
 There is also an introduction to the horses and riding technique on the first day.
 Riding is broken up with rests for lunch and occasionally, if the going is rough or difficult, you may be asked to get off and lead your horse.
 Rides are run for a minimum of 2 and a maximum of 6 riders plus guide(s).

 WEIGHT LIMIT

 There is a strict weight limit of 85 kgs / 13st 5lbs (in riding gear).
 Please be honest about your weight!
 With altitude a strain on the horses, Eduard reserves the right to weigh riders on arrival and not to allow anyone exceeding the weight limit to ride (without refund).

 PACE

 Quite a bit of riding is at high altitude and most is at a walk or the unique Paso gait.
 Where used, the Paso gait gives a wonderfully, energetic and comfortable ride, with horses covering the ground easily and very smoothly.
 There are two gaited 'speeds': 'paso Llano' is faster than a normal walk (about 10 to 12 kms an hour) and there is a faster, accelerated gait called 'sobreandando' ('very fast'). cont.over

 PACE cont.